-This protection limits the ability of other applications executing on the same machine as WebLogic Server to access files and your domain files.
+This protection limits the ability of other applications that are executing on the same machine as WebLogic Server to gain access to WebLogic Server files and your domain files.
 Without this protection, some other application could gain write access and insert malicious, executable code in JSPs and other files that provide dynamic content.
-The code would be executed the next time the file was served to a
+The code would be executed the next time the file was served to a client.